-Kevin Love Opens Up About His Struggles With Mental Health, ‘Being Depressed Is Exhausting’
+Kevin Love Opens Up About His Struggles With Mental Health: ‘Being Depressed Is Exhausting’

 “It was like I had to wring myself out completely so that at the end of the day I was just blank,” he commented.

-The basketball star credited another NBA star, DeMar DeRozan, for giving him the courage to share his journey with a honest voice.
+The basketball star credited another NBA star, DeMar DeRozan, for giving him the courage to share his journey with an honest voice.
 He indicated that DeRozan was the first to share his mental health story publically, referring to when the player admitted that he had been struggling with depression in a tweet.

 The 32-year-old also made reference to his infamous anxiety attack, which occurred during a game against the Atlanta Hawks in 2018.
-After it was initially reported that Love left the game with an illness, he revealed it was actually a panic attack that he had been going through since the beginning of the game, according to the NBA.
+After it was initially reported that Love left the game because of an illness, he revealed it was actually a panic attack that he had been going through since the beginning of the game, according to the NBA.

-Love ended his letter in The Players Tribune on a positive note, reassuring anyone battling with their mental health that things will get better if they take the time to assess what they need to help them.
+Love ended his letter in The Players Tribune on a positive note, reassuring anyone battling with their mental health that things will improve if they take the time to assess what they need to help them.
 He also emphasized that whatever someone is dealing with, they are not going through it by themselves.

 “If you’re struggling right now, I can’t tell you that this is going to be easy.
 But I can tell you that it does get better,” Love wrote.